 Once issued, the charge may only be amended with the permission of the protest committee or Disciplinary Tribunal (as appropriate).

-Annex B – All Other International Events
+Annex B – All Other Events

 Allegations at Events

 All complaints, allegations or reports of Event Misconduct must be considered and adjudicated upon by the protest committee in accordance with the procedures in RRS 69.
 The protest committee may impose any sanctions relevant to the Event as provided for in RRS 69.
 Any right of appeal of that decision will be governed by the RRS.